videojs/http-streaming/README.md

 Since MSE playback may be desirable on all browsers with some native support other than Safari, `overrideNative: !videojs.browser.IS_SAFARI` could be used.

-##### blacklistDuration
+##### playlistExclusionDuration
 * Type: `number`
 * can be used as an initialization option

-When the `blacklistDuration` property is set to a time duration in seconds, if a playlist is blacklisted, it will be blacklisted for a period of that customized duration.
-This enables the blacklist duration to be configured by the user.
+When the `playlistExclusionDuration` property is set to a time duration in seconds, if a playlist is excluded, it will be excluded for a period of that customized duration.
+This enables the exclusion duration to be configured by the user.

 ##### maxPlaylistRetries